paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 -   $\sigma$: standard deviation.
 ````

-An example is provided in this publication {cite:t}`eee-Wang2016AMO` with the estimation of the failure rate due to TID of a lot of 11 {term}`FPGA` which have failed.
+An example is provided in this publication {cite:p}`eee-Wang2016AMO` with the estimation of the failure rate due to TID of a lot of 11 {term}`FPGA` which have failed.

-This model can be completed with the modelisation defined in publication {cite:t}`eee-Everline2008EstimatingTR` which considers also uncertainty in the Total Ionizing Dose, based on a time-dependent stress strength approach.
+This model can be completed with the modelisation defined in publication {cite:p}`eee-Everline2008EstimatingTR` which considers also uncertainty in the Total Ionizing Dose, based on a time-dependent stress strength approach.

 This model is a first interesting recommendation for a model of radiations.
 It needs to be validated to be used in calculation of failure rate due to radiations.

 (eee_4_6_5_2)=
 ### ON / OFF cycling as a factor of wear-out

 Satellites are designed with an objective to minimise the consumption of energy.
 In this way, a mechanism to minimize the consumption of energy is to switch off the equipment when it is not used.
 As a consequence of this strategy, permanent ON / OFF switches of the equipment are continuously realised.
 For low Earth orbit satellites, up to 20 ON / OFF cycles per orbit can occur for an equipment leading to up to 200 000 ON / OFF cycles during the lifetime of the satellite.
-According to the studies from {term}`CNES` {cite:t}`eee-ESCCON` and {cite:t}`eee-JEP001`, these ON / OFF cycles have an effect on bonding wires of integrated circuits.
+According to the studies from {term}`CNES` {cite:p}`eee-ESCCON` and {cite:p}`eee-JEP001`, these ON / OFF cycles have an effect on bonding wires of integrated circuits.
 Repetitive switches increase the temperature at the interfaces, and as the coefficients of thermal extensions are different between bonding wires and silicon, cracks appear at the interface.
 These cracks can lead to a disconnection, followed by a definitive drift or a failure.
 Wear-out could be addressed by using the process described in {numref}`eee_4_6_9`.

 (eee_4_6_5_3)=
 ### Single atomic oxygen as a factor of wear-out